-Here we aim to study the \rcsed{} primarily at GHz frequencies.
-We thus present a sample of 8 \xsfg{s} which has a seamless RC coverage between $\sim 1 - 12$~GHz (S- to X- band) from the two \vla{} and \gmrt{} programs.
+\revtext{Using these data allows us to study the \rcsed{} at GHz frequencies for these sources.} We thus present a sample of 8 \xsfg{s} which has a seamless RC coverage between $\sim 1 - 12$~GHz (S- to X- band) from the two \vla{} and \gmrt{} programs.
 Except for one source (J0159+0751), all our sources also have Ku-band ($12 - 18$~GHz) observations (Project Code: 24A-103).
 For two sources, \bbten{} and \bbthirteen{}, we use the published Band-5 data from \citet{Sebastian19} (\citetalias{Sebastian19} hereafter).
 J1032+4919 was also observed with the \vla{} at L-band ($1 - 2$~GHz; under Project Code: 23A-138).
 We also present \lofar{} 150 MHz data which covers 7 out of the 8 sources from our sample.
 The various physical properties (e.g., metallicity, \Oratio{}, \vsep{}, observed and dust extinction corrected \hbeta{} line flux) of the 8 \xsfg{s} studied here are taken from \citet{Izotov20-diverseLyA, Izotov24-LyA-metalpoor} and \citet{Jaskot19} and shown in Table \ref{table: basic properties}.

 In the next section, we present details on the new RC observations at multiple \vla{} and \gmrt{} bands together with archival \lofar{} observations.
 Table \ref{table: obs summary} provides a brief summary of these observations.